memgraph/memgraph/docs/dev/query/planning.md

 Matching multiple relationships proceeds similarly, by repeating the same steps.
 The only difference is that we need to ensure different edges in the search pattern, map to different edges in the graph.
-This means that after each `Expand` operator, we need to generate an `ExpandUniquenessFilter`.
+This means that after each `Expand` operator, we need to generate an `EdgeUniquenessFilter`.
 We provide this operator with a list of symbols for the previously matched edges and the symbol for the current edge.

 For example.